-At the doors of the chapel, Efran tugged the bell pull, and Conte opened the door.
+At the doors of the chapel, Efran tugged the bell pull, and Minka slipped off Kraken.
+Conte opened the door.
 He saluted, "Commander.
 Seconds.
 Captain.
 Hello, Lady Minka.
 Please come in."

 He stepped aside, and Efran asked, "Conte, is Marguerite available?"